nasheomirro/prop-variants/README.md

 };
 ```

-The `VariantMap` type above accepts a variant object and spits out each variant groups' keys, this would be then used as the component's props.
+The `VariantMap` type above accepts a variant object and spits out each variant groups' keys, this would be then used to set the component's props!

 ### Creating Optional Props

-Notice how the `size` above was optional?
+Notice how the `size` property was optional?
 Well that's because in a variant group we can specify a fallback key using `"$$"`:

 ```ts
 const variants = {